The Role of Technology in Cybersecurity & Safety

 1. Information Security Needs To Take A Layered Security Architecture Approach

-- Network Security: Also sometimes referred to as perimeter security, this layer includes your firewall, agents, browser extensions and the like that protect the perimeter of your network environment.
-This layer represents the more traditional, common approach to cybersecurity and should be part of your infrastructure to protect on-premise servers, software, and your network
+- Network Security: Sometimes referred to as perimeter security, this layer includes your firewall, agents, browser extensions and the like that protect the perimeter of your network environment.
+This layer represents the more traditional, common approach to cybersecurity that should be part of your infrastructure to protect on-premise servers, software, and your network.

 - Web Security: Web security takes things to the next step by placing technology similar to a firewall in front of off-premise information, such as the cloud.
-These tools include cloud access security brokers (CASB), proxies, secure web gateways, and mail transfer gateways (MTA), for example.
-It’s also what can be referred to as “man-in-the-middle” security features that focus on securing access to cloud environments (most commonly).
+These tools include cloud access security brokers (CASB), proxies, secure web gateways, and mail transfer gateways (MTA).
+Web security can also be referred to as “man-in-the-middle” security features that most commonly focus on securing access to cloud environments.

-- API – Based Content Filters: To be clear, not all content filters use APIs, and some types would land in the last layer.
+- API – Based Content Filters: To be clear, not all content filters use APIs.
+Some types of APIs would land in the last layer.
 API content filters work differently than proxy based filters in that there is no “man-in-the-middle”, they integrate directly with the cloud application in use.

-- API-Based Cloud Security: If your organization uses cloud applications for operations, such as Google G Suite or Microsoft Office 365, API-based cloud security is a requirement, not a “nice to have”.
+- API-Based Cloud Security: If your organization uses cloud applications for operations, such as Google G Suite or Microsoft Office 365, API-based cloud security is a requirement.
 This is because none of the other layers can protect or monitor the information stored and shared in the cloud.
 They can only monitor access going into and coming out of it.
 Cloud security tools provide IT security with the visibility and control they need to secure sensitive data and remain compliant with regulations.

 2. Why Cloud Security?

 Next, we took a deeper dive into cloud security.
 Many people don’t realize just how important cloud security is.
-People I talk to think that if they have a firewall and a gateway, they’re covered.
+Many think that if they have a firewall and a gateway, they’re covered.
 This simply is not true.
 With cloud computing there is no perimeter.
-If there is no perimeter, there is nothing the for firewall to protect.
+If there is no perimeter, there is nothing for the firewall to protect.
 Traffic can easily bypass firewalls and gateways to gain access to cloud environments.

-There are also the compliance and legal reasons that organizations need cloud security.
+There are also legal reasons and compliances that require organizations to use cloud security.
 If you are storing student, employee, and/or customer personally identifiable information in Google Drive or SharePoint, for example, you need to secure it.
-And, again, a firewall or gateway simply can’t to the trick.
+And, again, a firewall or gateway simply won’t do the trick.